 The first challenge was the project change from rehabilitation to replacement after compliance had begun.
 The large, bi-state project area is composed of a wide variety of historical resources, ranging in age from the 17th century to the 20th century and in use from residential and commercial to transportation, all of which required a significant level of evaluation.
-In addition, there is a heightened awareness of the project at the local, state, and national levels.
+In addition, there was a heightened awareness of the project at the local, state, and national levels.